mrkkrp/philosophy-notes/anthony-kenny-1-ancient-philosophy/metaphysics.md

   per se, while everything else is F per accidens.
 * Relations in the realm of Ideas are per se, while in our world they are only per accidens.

+## Aristotelian forms

+* The difference between Aristotelian forms and Platonic forms is that for Aristotle forms are not separate: any form is the form of some actual individual.
+* Form is paired with matter and the paradigm examples of forms are the substantial or accidental form of material substances.
+* Aristotle, like Plato, must also offer an account of universal terms.
+* What is Being? = What is substance?
+Are there separate substances of any kind, distinct from those we can perceived with our senses?

+## Essence and quiddity

+* Quiddity = essence = ‘the what-is-it to be’ of a thing.
+* ‘Substance’ has 4 principal meanings: the quiddity, the universal, the genus, and the subject.
+* The subject is the same as the first substance of categories: it is of which everything is predicated and which is itself predicated of nothing.
+  Such first substances are composites of matter and form in the way that a statue is related to its bronze and its shape.
+But matter is not substance (because it cannot exit alone, MK: without form?), and if we are to discover whether form is substance, we have to investigate its relation to quiddity.
+* Entities in all ten of the categories are examples of per se beings.
+A thing's color or shape is as much a per se being as the thing itself.
+  Accidents, confusingly, are per se beings.
+It is a substance-qualified-by-an-accident is a per accidens being.
+So while the wisdom of Socrates is a per se being, wise Socrates is not; he is a being per accidens.
+* A quiddity is what a thing is said to be per se.
+* A quiddity is given by a definition.
+However, we do not always have a definition of X when we have a series of words equivalent to X. A definition must be in terms of species and genus, and only such a definition will generate quiddity.
+MK: what about inanimate objects?
+What gives their definition?
+* A thing and its quiddity are identical.
+This takes a by surprise, since a thing is surely concrete and quiddity is surely abstract.
+This seems to be motivated by a version of The Third Man argument: if a horse was distinct from its quiddity, the horse's quiddity would have its own distinct quiddity, and so on forever.
+MK: I understand Aristotle's predicament here, but saying that a thing and its quiddity are identical is just wrong.
+Aristotle identifies quiddity with form, but any concrete thing according to him is a pair matter-form.
+So, where did the matter go?
+On a second thought, perhaps what Aristotle means here is that any given thing is defined by its form rather than its matter?
+Socrates ceases to exist if he ceases to possess his form, that is, if he ceases to be a human being.
+* When a thing comes into being neither its from nor its quiddity begins to exit.
+If I manufacture a bronze sphere, I do not thereby make either the bronze or the spherical shape.
+What come into existence must always be divisible, and there must be two identifiable components, one matter and the other form.
+It is clear that the part which is called substance does not come into existence; what comes into existence is the composite entity which bears its name.
+* Aristotle draws an anti-Platonic conclusion: if everyday enmattered forms do not come into existence at all, there is no need to invoke separate, ideal forms to explain how forms come into existence.
+MK: this is pretty illogical.
+Obviously there are such things as forms, so if they do not come into existence, they must be pre-existing in a Platonic way.
+* Matter is the principle of individualization.
+According to this thesis, however different two thins may be from each other, it is not the differences between their properties or characteristics that make them distinct from each other.
+For it is possible for things to resemble each other totally without being identical with each other.
+Two peas, however alike they are, are two peas and not one pea because they are two different parcels of matter.